atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 #### Incompatible Bluetooth Chipset

-Some Chipsets, as the CSR 85xx, do have problems when you try to reconnect the Gamepad.
+Some chipsets, e.g. the CSR 85xx, do have problems when you try to reconnect the Gamepad.

 #### Secure Boot